KCprsnlcc/digital-clock/README.md

 # Digital Clock App

 A modern, feature-rich digital clock application built with React and TypeScript that offers multiple time-related functionalities in a sleek, user-friendly interface.
-Featuring a responsive design with dark/light themes and optimized for various devices and screen orientations.

 ## Features